 - Isinya, Kajiado—Great for livestock and vegetable farming.

-- Kitengela—suitable for greenhouse farming and commercial crops.
+- Kitengela is suitable for greenhouse farming and commercial crops.

 - Nakuru & Njoro—Fertile soils for potato and maize farming.